davideoliveri-teamcmp/frontend-test/README.md

 # Other
 - Assume the  html for the chat and profile is already on the page
-- Don't create your own "template engine"
+- Don't create or use any template "engine"
 - Please don't use any libraries or frameworks (jquery, bootstrap, angular)
 - Usage of bundlers, CSS preprocessors and task runners is encouraged
 - Please provide a short summary detailing anything you think is relevant, for _example_: